SphtKr/homebridge-zway/README.md

 This tag allows you to explicitly specify what kind of HomeKit Service to create for an accessory.
 This is only supported for a specific set of cases, and even then may break your bridge!
 It will only be effective on the primary device of a Service, so either on the primary device of an Accessory or on a device like the Aeon Labs RGB bulb which has multiple dimmers which have to be split off into their own Services.

+##### Make a Switch show as a `Lightbulb`

+Tagging a device with `Homebridge.Service.Type:Lightbulb` allows you to explicitly report a `switchBinary` as a HomeKit `Lightbulb` (normally only `switchMultilevel`s will be automatically bridged as lights).
+This means that if you ask Siri to "turn off the lights" in a room, the marked device should be included.

 ##### Change a Dimmer to a Switch

-You can specify `Homebridge.Service.Type:Switch` on a dimmer to treat that device as a standard switch instead of a dimmer.
+Somewhat the opposite of above, you can specify `Homebridge.Service.Type:Switch` on a dimmer to treat that device as a standard switch instead of a dimmer.
 Besides doing this just out of preference, this is handy on the aforementioned Aeon Labs RGB bulb's extra "white" dimmers, because the primary (color) dimmer actually controls the dimming of the two whites.

-##### Make a Switch show as a `Lightbulb`

-Somewhat the opposite of above, tagging a device with `Homebridge.Service.Type:Lightbulb` allows you to explicitly report a `switchBinary` as a HomeKit `Lightbulb` (normally only `switchMultilevel`s will be automatically bridged as lights).
-This means that if you ask Siri to "turn off the lights" in a room, the marked device should be included.

 ##### `sensorBinary` as Contact or Motion sensor